Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 of the amplitude function
 Output: none.
 Example: awg_pulse(name = 'P0', channel = 'CH0', func = 'SINE', frequency =
-'200 MHz', phase = pi/2, length = '40 ns', sigma = '16 ns') sets the 40 ns
+'200 MHz', phase = pi/2, length = '40 ns') sets the 40 ns
 length 200 MHz sine pulse with pi/2 phase.
 ```
 The function sets a pulse with specified parameters for 'Single', 'Multi', and 'Single Joined' card mode.
 The AWG card buffer will be filled according to key arguments of the awg_pulse() function.
 The default argument is the following:
-name = 'P0', channel = 'CH0', func = 'SINE', frequency = '200 MHz', phase = 0, delta_phase = 0, length = '16 ns', sigma = '16 ns', increment = '0 ns', start = '0 ns', delta_start = '0 ns', d_coef = 1, n = 1, phase_list = [].
+name = 'P0', channel = 'CH0', func = 'SINE', frequency = '200 MHz', phase = 0, delta_phase = 0, length = '16 ns', sigma = '0 ns', length_increment = '0 ns', start = '0 ns', delta_start = '0 ns', d_coef = 1, n = 1, phase_list = [].
 A channel should be one of the following ['CH0','CH1'].
 The frequency should be in MHz, the minimum value is 0 MHz, maximum is 280 MHz.
 For WURST pulse the frequency argument should be a tuple ('center_freq MHz', 'sweep_range MHz'), i.e. ('0 MHz', '100 MHz').
 The scaling factor for length and sigma key arguments should be one of the following ['ns','us','ms'].
 The minimum available length and sigma of the pulse is 0 ns.
 The maximum available length and sigma of the pulse is 1900 ns.
 The available functions are ['SINE','GAUSS','SINC','BLANK','WURST'].
 For 'SINE', 'BLANK', and 'WURST' function parameter sigma has no meaning.
 For 'GAUSS' function parameter sigma is a sigma of Gaussian.
 For 'SINC' function a combination of parameters length and sigma specifies the width of the SINC pulse, i.e. length = '40 ns' and sigma = '10 ns' means that SINC pulse will be from -4pi to +4pi.
 Function 'BLANK' is an empty pulse.
 Function 'WURST' is a wideband, uniform rate, smooth truncation pulse.
-The increment keyword affects both the length and sigma of the pulse.
+The length_increment keyword affects both the length and sigma of the pulse.
 The scaling factor for start and delta_start key arguments should be one of the following ['ns','us','ms'].
 The [amplitudes](#awg_amplitudeamplitude) of the AWG card channels will be divided by the value of the d_coef parameter, which ultimately determines the final amplitude of each pulse.
 The d_coef parameter should be more or equal to 1.
 The n parameter determines the steepness of the amplitude function of the WURST pulse.
 For other functions it has no meaning.<br/>
 It is recommended to first define all pulses and then define the settings of the AWG card.
 To write the settings [awg_setup()](#awg_setup) function should be called.
 To run specified pulses the [awg_update()](#awg_update) function should be called.<br/>
 Key argument delta_phase define a pulse phase shift and has no meaning for 'Single Joined' card mode, since the phase of the pulse will be calculated automatically.
 Key arguments start and delta_start define a pulse position for 'Single Joined' card mode and has no meaning for 'Single' or 'Multi' card mode.<br/>
 ### awg_pulse_sequence(kargs)